• Skip to primary navigation

 1. Fanshawe College

-Fanshawe College is located in London, Ontario, Canada, just two hours from Toronto and Niagara Falls, and Detroit in the United States.
-Known as “Forrest City”, London is surrounded by beautiful gardens and lakes, as well as being a vibrant commercial and cultural center.
+Fanshawe College is located in London, Ontario, Canada, just two hours from Toronto, Niagara Falls, and Detroit in the United States.
+Known as “Forrest City”, London is surrounded by beautiful gardens and lakes and a vibrant commercial and cultural center.

-There are currently 21,000 full-time students at Fanshawe College, including 6,500 international students from 100 different countries.
+There are 21,000 full-time students at Fanshawe College, including 6,500 international students from 100 countries.

-As one of Ontario’s largest colleges, with additional campuses in Simcoe, St. Thomas, and Woodstock, as well as campuses in downtown London and London South, Fanshawe offers more than 200 programs at degree, diploma, and certificate levels.
+As one of Ontario’s largest colleges, with additional campuses in Simcoe, St. Thomas, and Woodstock and in downtown London and London South, Fanshawe offers more than 200 programs at degree, diploma, and certificate levels.

 2. Ontario Tech University

-All programs are focused on the profession, so students develop the knowledge and skills necessary to succeed in the professional world.
+All programs focus on the profession so students develop the knowledge and skills necessary to succeed professionally.

 VISIT SCHOOL